Snap-fit: Torsional

 Similarly to Cantilever snap fits, in a torsional snap fit one must deflect, or force the protruding edges of piece B away from the insertion area.
 Piece A then slides in between the protruding edges until the desired distance is reached.
-The edges of piece B is then released and piece A is held in place.
+The edges of piece B are then released and piece A is held in place.
 The snap-fits in this description are the protruding edges of piece B. These types of snap-fits may have a spring in place; so that when activated, the locked in piece is released and put into action.